TommasoTarchi/enc_chain/README.md

 of grids in which pixels are turned on according to a given distribution.

-The outcome will be interesting (**in my opinion**) because this is just a very simple and particular example of a much broader topic that I find extremely
-interesting: AI models trained on AI-generated data.
+The outcome will be interesting (**in my opinion**) because this is just a very simple and particular example of a much broader topic, that is AI models trained on AI-generated data.
-I personally think that this is a fundamental issue we will have to face sooner or later.

 Whether the project's aim makes sense or not is highly debatable (I still have to figure it out).